Photographing the Best Places in Colombia

 El Nido del Condor

-A strategic place for the sighting of different species, especially the pair of Condors that nest on the plateau, where one of the three nests of the Condor of the Andes is located, which is known in our country.
+A strategic place for the sighting of different species, especially the pair of Condors that nest on the plateau, where one of the three nests of the Condor of the Andes is located that are known in the country.

-You will be able to see at the height of the canopy of the surrounding vegetation and / or on the 2 canyons that surround us, various birds, with a variety of 150 species, among which are 14 raptors, endemic NT birds (Odontophorus hyperythrus, chestnut wood- quail), almost endemic (ogmoehymchus icterotis, yellow – eared parrot), EN (Spizatus isidori, black – and – chestnut eagle) TWELVE (12) migratory (…… ..), and NT (Vultur, griphus, Andean condor), You can also enjoy observing some mammals such as foxes (Cerdocyon thousand), the Armadillo (Dasypus sabanicola), the Guagua (Cuniculus taczanowskii), among others.
+You will be able to see at the height of the canopy of the surrounding vegetation and/or on the 2 canyons that surround us many bird species, with a variety of 150 species, among which are 14 raptors, endemic NT birds (Odontophorus hyperythrus, chestnut wood- quail), almost endemic (ogmoehymchus icterotis, yellow – eared parrot), EN (Spizatus isidori, black – and – chestnut eagle) Twelve (12) migratory and NT (Andean condor), You can also enjoy observing some mammals such as foxes (Cerdocyon thousand), the Armadillo (Dasypus sabanicola), the Guagua (Cuniculus taczanowskii), among others.

 © Birds Colombia Experience by NikyMauro VI X MMXX | 2020 | All photographs are copyrighted and taken in the places.